disappointment marriage

 So, what do “experts” say about marriage intimacy?
 What have studies shown?

-Being a bit of a nerd, I read several research studies on this topic.
 The first question, being researched, was “What is the relationship between marriage intimacy and quality of life?”
 This study, published in 2017 used 41 questions to evaluate intimacy on eight dimensions plus a 26 item scale used by the World Health Organization to determine quality of life.
 265 people responded to the questions and the study reported this.

 “Results showed that there is a significant positive correlation between marital intimacy in all its dimensions and quality of life.
 In other words, high levels of marital intimacy is associated with high level of quality of life and low levels is related to low levels of quality of life.
 In the previous studies, the relationship between marital intimacy and quality of life was investigated and the results confirmed this relationship.
 The research results are consistent with the research results of Carr et al (2014)11, Robles et al (2014)12, Harper et al (2000)13 and McCabe (1997)14.

-Finally, investigating the intimacy showed that quality of life of the married staff increases significantly as intimacy increases.
+Finally, investigating the intimacy showed that quality of life of the married responders increases significantly as intimacy increases.
 In explaining this finding, it can be said that intimacy leads to strong marital relationships and marital satisfaction.
 People who have intimate and efficient relations benefit from certain skills.
 Couples with deep and stable relationships are familiar with interpersonal skills, such as listening, clear relationships, negotiation, proper management, anger and so on and use these skills in their relationships.”
+Hmmm…

-What Benefits did these Studies find?
+So What did other Studies find?

 • Better quality of life (health, security, happiness, respect, peace, personal development)